12 Strings, factors, and dates

 #> Levels: small medium large

-forcats provides cleaner tools.
-Every function starts with fct_:
+forcats provides cleaner tools, all starting with fct_:

 # Reorder levels manually